 - Longer life and less chance of failure

 - Produces less heat

-- Better for high power applications (washers, refrigerators, machinery)
+- Better for high-power or high-speed applications (washers, refrigerators, machinery)

 - Can tie directly into a home or office outlet, without a converter